senbox-org/s1tbx/beam-python/src/main/resources/README.md

 2. `beampy-operator-example` for extending BEAM by an operator plugin.

 The link from Python to the BEAM Java API is established via a Python module named *beampy*.
-The beampy module depends on a *bi-directional* Java-Python bridge that enables calls from Python into a Java virtual machine and, at the same time, the other way round.
+The beampy module depends on a *bi-directional* Java-Python bridge *jpy* that enables calls from Python into a Java virtual machine and, at the same time, the other way round.
 This bridge is implemented by the [jpy Project](https://github.com/bcdev/jpy) and is independent from the beampy module.